 From the micro-depot to the front door

-Imagine your postman delivering your mail with a 7.5 tonne truck and your pizza reached you in the same way.
-That does not make sense, you would probably say, and rightly so.
-Yet not only letters and pizzas, even the bulk of the inner-city privately delivered goods would be better on a bike or other clean means of transport.
-The courier express parcel services (CEP) industry is therefore relying more and more on cargo bikes that deliver shipments to households or to retail stores in a fast, reliable and, above all, environmentally friendly manner.
-In order to accomplish this, special depots are required, also called hubs, where the couriers receive their shipments before delivering over the last few metres.
+Imagine your mailman delivering your mail in a 7.5-ton truck, and the pizza reaching you the same way.
+There’s no point, you would probably say, and rightly so.
+But it’s not just letters and pizzas – the majority of goods delivered privately within the city also belong better on bicycles or other clean means of transport.
+The courier express parcel services (CEP) industry is therefore increasingly relying on cargo bicycles to serve the “last mile,” delivering shipments to private households or retail stores quickly, reliably and, above all, in an environmentally friendly manner.
+To accomplish this, special micro depots, also known as hubs, are needed where couriers pick up their shipments before taking over the final meters.

-Pilot projects in several major German cities demonstrate how such a micro-depot or city hub works and what it can do.
-Take Berlin, for example.
-In the test area, about 85 percent of the motor vehicle courier runs could be saved using a micro-depot and cargo bike runs.
-There were no complaints concerning reliability and punctuality.
-In addition, the number of individual runs declined, as the depot enabled many orders to be bundled for the first time.
-The “Bento Box” system consists of lockable lockers of different sizes, in which a courier service temporarily stores shipments until they can be delivered to the customer.
+Pilot projects in several major German cities show how such a micro-depot or city hub works and what it can achieve.
+This was the case in Berlin, where the use of a micro-depot saved about 85 percent of car courier trips in the test area and replaced them with load bike trips.
+The reliability and punctuality were not objectionable.
+In addition, the number of direct trips decreased, as the depot allowed many orders to be bundled for the first time.
+Called the “Bento Box,” the facility consists of lockable lockers of various sizes in which a courier service temporarily stores shipments until delivery to the customer.
 In Hamburg, UPS, one of the major players in the CEP market, has also been operating a micro-depot since 2012.
-On traffic area of about 25 by 2.5 metres a container which receives up to 400 shipments is replaced daily.
-The delivery area, which is delivered with two cargo bicycles and hand trucks, has a maximum radius of 500 to 1000 metres.
-Based on the positive experience, the company is testing further micro-depots in Hamburg, as well as in other cities.
+On a traffic area of about 25 by 2.5 meters, a container is changed daily, which holds up to 400 shipments.
+The delivery area, where deliveries are made by cargo bikes and stacking carts, has a maximum radius of 500 to 1,000 meters.
+Based on the positive experience, the company says it is looking into further micro depots in Hamburg, as well as in other cities.

 Prerequisites and acceptance

-Such depots are economically viable wherever “a sufficiently high density of settlement and parcel orders exists in the potential delivery area”, according to the result of the Investigation of the Employment of Bicycles in Commercial Traffic (WIV-RAD) by the Federal Ministry of Transport (BMVI) of May 2016.
-That may be city neighborhoods and other compact residential areas or high-traffic downtown locations, because retailers are also among the classic CEP customers.
-According to the BMVI, depending on the underlying scenario, between 8 and more than 22 percent of all “commercial traffic activities” could be switched to bicycles.
-Bicycle-friendly traffic experts probably expect a significantly higher share.
+Such depots make economic sense wherever “there is a sufficiently high settlement and order density in the catchment area,” according to the findings of the study on the use of bicycles in commercial transport (WIV-RAD) conducted by the German Federal Ministry of Transport (BMVI) in May 2016.
+These can be city districts and other compact residential areas or highly frequented city center locations, because retailers are also among the classic CEP customers.
+According to the BMVI, depending on the scenario used, between 8 and over 22 percent of all “economic transport activities” could be shifted to cargo bikes.
+Bicycle-friendly traffic experts probably expect a much higher percentage.

-Ideally, micro-depots and city hubs are shared by several freight forwarding services.
-After all, inner-city parking spaces are scarce and correspondingly expensive.
-However, a recent scientific study on sustainable urban logistics which was commissioned by the Federal Association for Parcel and Express Logistics (BIEK) notes: “cooperatively used micro-depots are currently unknown in Germany”.
+Ideally, the micro depot and city hub will be used jointly by several freight forwarding services – after all, inner-city parking spaces are rare and correspondingly expensive.
+However, “cooperatively used micro depots are currently unknown in Germany,” states a recent scientific study on sustainable urban logistics, which was conducted on behalf of the German Parcel and Express Logistics Association (BIEK).

-Since the use of inner-city areas is subject to constant change, researchers also believe that it is important to make the depot locations flexible.
-If all these conditions are met, a high level of acceptance in the municipalities, which can count on a reduction of air pollutants with the shift from the motor vehicle to the bicycle, is to be expected….and with the approval of customers like you probably as well.
+The researchers also believe that because the use of inner-city space is subject to constant change, it is important to make depot locations flexible.
+If all of the above conditions are met, he said, a high level of acceptance can be expected in municipalities, which can expect a reduction in air pollutants as a result of the shift from motor vehicles to bicycles.
+And with the approval of customers like you, probably too.

-According to the Deutscher Verkehrszeitung (DVZ), about 2.3 billion shipments were carried by courier, express and parcel services (CEP) in Germany last year.
+Last year, courier, express and parcel services (Kep) transported around 2.3 billion shipments in Germany, according to the German transport newspaper (DVZ).
 In ten years, the number is expected to have doubled.
-This year, the Federal Association of Parcel and Express Logistics (BIEK) has currently counted 2.94 billion carried shipments.
+The German Parcel and Express Logistics Association (BIEK) currently counts 2.94 billion shipments.